deepdeepdot/biomaterials-club/README.md

 For the html markup, any theme-based css is applied to the `<body>` tag.
 All the applicable backgrounds are applied through a class on the body tag.

 These are the layers:
+- modal:   z-index: 20 (popup overlay)
-- command: z-index: 2 (for buttons and ui controls)
+- command: z-index: 10 (for buttons and ui controls)
 - banner:  z-index: 5  (non-interactive: pointer-events:none )
-- modal:   z-index: 10 (popup overlay)

 HTML
 ---